Code-Institute-Submissions/EAmbrozas-brass-monkey-barbers/README.md

 <ol>
     <li>
-        Navigate to <a href="https://github.com/EAmbrozas/brass-monkey-barbers">GitHub</a> repository
+        Navigate to <a href="https://github.com/EAmbrozas/brass-monkey-barbers">GitHub</a> repository.
     </li>
     <li>
         Go to Settings > Pages.